shohne/CarND-Advanced-Lane-Lines/README.md

 ```
 conda env create -f environment.yml
 ```
-The name of created environment is *lane-advanced*.
+The name of the created environment is *lane-advanced*.

 Running the Notebook
 ---